Privacy statement ReadID demo apps

-InnoValor provides, through the Google Play Store, the ReadID - NFC Passport Reader demo app, see https://play.google.com/store/apps/details?id=nl.innovalor.nfciddocshowcase.
-We provide this app free of charge to demonstrate and improve the underlying ReadID software.
+InnoValor provides ReadID demo apps through the Play Store and the App Store, see https://play.google.com/store/apps/details?id=nl.innovalor.nfciddocshowcase. and https://apps.apple.com/nl/app/readid-nfc/id1463949991.
+We provide these apps free of charge to demonstrate and improve the underlying ReadID software.
+The publicly available apps run client-only, below we explain what this means for your privacy.

 InnoValor thus does not collect personal information.
 We do not know nor want to know who the users of our demo app are and whose identity documents are scanned.

 The app processes this information locally on the smartphone, i.e., the app does not send personal information to a server for processing.
-The personal information that is processed is not stored on the smartphone, with the exception of the date of birth, date of expiry and document number.
-The app stores this so that the user does not have to re-enter this information (manually or through the optical scan) when opening the identity document for the second time.
-The user can manually delete the latter information by clicking on the cross icon in the app.
+The personal information that is processed is not stored on the smartphone.

 The demo app is for both demonstration purposes and for improving the underlying ReadID software.
-For the improvement we need to collect the app’s usage information.
+For the improvement we need to collect the app’s usage information as well as user analytics to collect anonymous usage information to help us to improve your user experience.
 This usage information does not contain personal information.
 Moreover, InnoValor cannot directly or indirectly relate the usage information to a specific person.
 Usage information will only be used for improving the quality of the app and not for other purposes.
 InnoValor will only retain the information for as long as is necessary to fulfil the specified purpose.

 InnoValor collects the following usage information:

-- Phone details, including phone type, Android version, memory size.
+- Phone details, including phone type, Android version, iOS version, memory size.
 We do not collect information that is unique for a certain phone.

 - What type of identity document was scanned and read: was the scan successful, was the chip read successfully, what country issued the identity document, the document signing certificate as stored on the chip and the date of expiry.
 We collect the date of expiry since this allows us to determine the version of the scanned identity document.